-Currently I teach three undergraduate classes and supervise Master's students in the Department of Geography at the University of Hong Kong.
+Currently I teach three undergraduate classes and supervise Master's and PhD students at the University of Hong Kong.

 GEOG1012: Economic and Social Development in an Urbanizing World

 In this class we discuss and explore how processes of globalization and urbanization impact our daily life.
 We evaluate our rapidly changing world from the angles of trade, migration, development, environment, politics, inequality and many more.

 This class is an introduction to economic geography.
 It focuses on how technologies and technological change is shaping and reshaping the economic fortunes of regions and nations.
 We discuss how institutions, markets, agglomerations, networks and politics might impact these processes and structures.
 Why is the iPhone designed in Silicon Valley but manufactured in developing regions?
 Why do firms cluster in high-rent / high-costs cities?